First Sino-Japanese War: Donghak Rebellion

-Tensions ran high between China and Japan, but war was not yet inevitable, and the fury in Japan over the Kim's assassination began to dissipate.
+Tensions ran high between China and Japan, but war was not yet inevitable, and the fury in Japan over Kim's assassination began to dissipate.
 However, in late April, the Donghak Rebellion erupted in Korea.
 Korean peasants rose up in open rebellion against oppressive taxation and incompetent financial administration of the Joseon government.
 It was the largest peasant rebellion in Korean history.
-However, on June 1, rumors reached the Donghaks that the Chinese and Japanese were on the verge of sending troops and so the rebels agreed to a ceasefire to remove any grounds for foreign intervention.
+However, on 1 June, rumours reached the Donghaks that the Chinese and Japanese were on the verge of sending troops and so the rebels agreed to a ceasefire to remove any grounds for foreign intervention.

-On June 2, the Japanese cabinet decided to send troops to Korea if China did the same.
-In May, the Chinese had taken steps to prepare for the mobilization of their forces in the provinces of Zhili, Shandong and in Manchuria as a result of the tense situation on the Korean Peninsula.
+On 2 June, the Japanese cabinet decided to send troops to Korea if China did the same.
+In May, the Chinese had taken steps to prepare for the mobilisation of their forces in the provinces of Zhili, Shandong and in Manchuria as a result of the tense situation on the Korean Peninsula.
 However, those actions were planned more as an armed demonstration to strengthen the Chinese position in Korea than as preparation for war against Japan.

-On June 3, King Gojong, on the recommendation of the Min clan and at the insistence of Yuan Shikai, requested aid from the Chinese government in suppressing the Donghak Rebellion.
-Although the rebellion was not as serious as it had initially seemed and so the Chinese forces were not necessary, the decision was made to send 2,500 men under the command of General Ye Zhichao to the harbor of Asan, about 70 km from Seoul.
-The troops destined for Korea sailed on board three British-owned steamers chartered by the Chinese government, arriving at Asan on June 9.
-On June 25, a further 400 troops had arrived.
-Consequently, by the end of June, Ye Zhichao had about 2,800-2,900 soldiers under his command at Asan.
+On 3 June, King Gojong, on the recommendation of the Min clan and at the insistence of Yuan Shikai, requested aid from the Chinese government in suppressing the Donghak Rebellion.
+Although the rebellion was not as serious as it had initially seemed and so the Chinese forces were not necessary, the decision was made to send 2,500 men under the command of General Ye Zhichao to the harbour of Asan, about 70 km from Seoul.
+The troops destined for Korea sailed on board three British-owned steamers chartered by the Chinese government, arriving at Asan on 9 June.
+On 25 June, a further 400 troops had arrived.
+Consequently, by the end of June, Ye Zhichao had about 2,800–2,900 soldiers under his command at Asan.